Achievement Relative to Opportunity Guidelines

 • A staff member whose term as an academic head impacts on their research or teaching achievements, can have those activities considered holistically and rewarded under service, instead of regarding the role as a personal circumstance that has inhibited their opportunity.

 • An applicant whose previous employment experience (e.g. as a research fellow) did not include the same teaching requirements as a currently sought job (e.g. lecturing position) may be regarded as lacking the necessary skills.
 These skills can be gained through training.
-This is different from lacking the opportunity to meet the criteria through one’s personal circumstances.
+This is different from an applicant’s personal circumstances significantly affecting their development of the necessary skills.

-• An applicant for promotion who has not been in their position long enough to satisfy the required criteria would be regarded as being “premature” in their application rather than not having the opportunity to have gained the necessary qualifications.
+• An applicant for academic promotion who has not been in their position long enough to satisfy the expected standards would be regarded as being “premature” in their application rather than not achieving the standards due to significant impacts of their personal circumstances.

 Definitions